ActiveEngagement/pinia-pouchdb-plugin/README.md

 ## Storage Paths

 Pinia stores are defined by specificy a key and a state of key/value pairs.
 Pinia stores are saved in PouchDB using the following format: `storeName.propName`.
-So if had a store had a key of `main` with a `first` and `last`, `main.first` and `main.last` would the two valid storage paths.
+So if had a store had a key of `main` with `first` and `last` properties, `main.first` and `main.last` would the two valid storage paths.
 You only need these paths should you want to use the PouchDB helpers.

 ## PouchDB Helpers